MASantos/DevOps/README.md

 # DevOps
-Heap of various sys admin / dev ops scripts written and used
+Heap of various sys admin / dev ops scripts written and used along the years